Skip to content

 How To Avoid Killer Errors In Your Screenplay’s Scenes

 Killer Scenes I’ve been working my way through a GIGANTIC pile of Bang2writers’ screenplays of late and noticed a common theme between most of them: their individual scenes needed work (as well as overarching story & characterisation).
-Since screenplays are the sum of ALL their parts, I thought I would compose a complete rundown of all the potential issues scenes can have individually, in orderto shed some light on the matter for interested parties.
+Since screenplays are the sum of ALL their parts, there’s plenty that could be CHOPPED.
+Here’s a complete rundown of all the potential issues scenes can have individually to help you be ruthless.
 So, ready??
 It’s a LOOOOOOONG list!
 Let’s go … 1) Starting too early The classic.
-Every time you write scenes – and I mean every single… Read More »How To Avoid Killer Errors In Your Screenplay’s Scenes
+Every time you write scenes – and I mean every single time – ask yourself:… Read More »How To Avoid Killer Errors In Your Screenplay’s Scenes

 Share this: